UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-claim.md

 **Usages:**

 * Use this Profile: [RS Bundle — EMS Submission](StructureDefinition-rs-bundle-ems.md)
+* Examples for this Profile: [Claim/rs-bundle-example-claim](Claim-rs-bundle-example-claim.md) and [Claim/rs-example-claim](Claim-rs-example-claim.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-claim)